 As we get older, our spinal discs naturally start to lose water content.
 This process makes them less spongy and more brittle, a bit like a tire losing air over time.
 When a disc dehydrates, it can shrink, crack, or tear.
 Because discs have a very limited blood supply, they can’t repair themselves the way other parts of your body can.
 This breakdown can reduce the space between your vertebrae, potentially leading to nerve compression and pain.
 Understanding this process helps explain why certain pain management treatments are designed to address inflammation and pressure in these specific areas.

-Common Myths About Disc Degeneration
+Debunking Myths About Degenerative Disc Disease

 It’s easy to get worried when you hear the term “degenerative,” but let’s clear up a few common myths.
 First, not all disc degeneration is painful.
 In fact, many people have it and never experience any symptoms.
 Another misconception is that the condition will automatically get worse with age or that you should avoid exercise.
 In reality, staying active with the right kind of movement can strengthen the muscles that support your neck.
 The key is to get an accurate diagnosis from a team you trust to separate fact from fiction and guide you toward the right care.

-What Causes Cervical Degenerative Disc Disease?
+How Common is Cervical Degenerative Disc Disease?

 If you’re dealing with neck pain from degenerative disc disease, you might be wondering how you got here.
 The truth is, it’s usually not just one thing.
 Several factors can contribute to the wear and tear on your cervical discs, from the natural aging process to your daily habits.
 Understanding these causes is the first step toward finding effective relief and taking control of your neck health.